Lenta (retail)

 Lenta (Лентa) is a Russian super- and hypermarket chain.
 With 149 locations across the country, it is one of Russia's largest retail chains in addition to being the country's second largest hypermarket chain.

 Founded by Oleg Zherebtsov, Lenta opened its first cash and carry store in St. Petersburg, Russia, in October 1993.
 Lenta then registered its trademark in 1994.
 And, by 1999, it opened its first big-box hypermarket format and has expanded ever since.
 Now Lenta operates 122 hypermarkets in 63 cities across Russia and 27 supermarkets in the Moscow region with a total of approximately 787,807 m2. of selling space.
 The average Lenta hypermarket store has selling space of 6,200 m2.
 The company operates five distribution centres for hypermarkets.
 The company's stores base themselves on price-led hypermarkets and supermarket scheme.
 Lenta employs around 35,100 people.

 Lenta’s largest shareholders include TPG Capital, the European Bank for Reconstruction and Development and VTB Capital.
 Global Depository Receipts (GDRs) of Lenta Ltd. are listed on the London Stock Exchange and on the Moscow Exchange.

 The parent company of the chain – Lenta LLC – 100% belongs to Lenta Ltd., that is registered in the British Virgin Islands.
 41,3% of shares belong to investment – TPG Capital and «VTB Capital» (35,5% and 4% respectively), 15,3% belongs to EBRD, minor shareholders share the rest.

 CEO of the chain is Herman Tinga.

 On 18 May 2021, Lenta announced the purchase of 161 supermarkets of the Austrian Billa supermarket chain.
 The transaction amount was 215 million euros.
+In 2021, the company's revenue amounted to 496 billion rubles.

 In February 2022, Lenta acquired Utkonos online-retailer from its shareholder, "Severgroup" of Alexey Mordashov, for 20 billion roubles.

+Operation

+As of July 2019, the retail network includes 246 hypermarkets in 88 cities of Russia.
+Since 2013, the company has also been opening stores in the supermarket format.
+As of July 2019, 132 Lenta supermarkets operate in various regions of Russia.

+Owners and management

+The network's parent company, Lenta LLC, is 100% owned by Lenta Ltd., a company registered in the British Virgin Islands.
+As of December 2020, the distribution of shares of the network is as follows: